masterexploder/DocumentingReflectionMethod/README.markdown

 The class itself is pretty well-documented, so you shouldn't have much trouble figuring things out.
-If you want some brownie points, you could always create /edit wiki pages for various pieces of functionality, and if you need help / found a bug, file a ticket in the issues: http://github.com/masterexploder/DocumentingReflectionMethod/issues
+If you want some brownie points, you could always create /edit wiki pages for various pieces of functionality, and if you need help / found a bug, file a ticket in the [issues](http://github.com/masterexploder/DocumentingReflectionMethod/issues)